The Last Days of American Crime: Production

+The film had first been announced on November 18, 2009 by Rick Remender in an interview with Mania, in which he revealed Sam Worthington would star.
+A press release was then put out a day later, confirming Worthington's involvement as actor and producer.
+Barry Levine and Jesse Berger would produce through Radical Studios.
+Remender would write the screenplay and serve as executive producer.
+In May 2011, F. Gary Gray became attached to direct, with Karl Gajdusek writing the screenplay, as IM Global began sales at the Cannes Film Market.
+In March 2012, Anthony Mandler replaced Gray as director.
+Noomi Rapace had also been rumored to have a role in the film.

-On July 27, 2018, it was announced that Édgar Ramírez would star as a career criminal Graham Bricke in the crime thriller film adaptation of the comic book The Last Days of American Crime by Rick Remender, which would be directed by Olivier Megaton, screenplay written by Karl Gajdusek, set in a near future.
-The film would be produced by Jesse Berger through Radical Studios, Jason Michael Berman through Mandalay Pictures, and Barry Levine and Kevin Turen.
+On July 27, 2018, it was announced that Édgar Ramírez would star as career criminal Graham Bricke and Olivier Megaton would be the new director, while the screenplay would still be written by Gajdusek.
+Jason Michael Berman of Mandalay Pictures and Kevin Turen joined as new producers alongside Levine and Berger.
 In October 2018, Anna Brewster, Michael Pitt, and Sharlto Copley joined the cast of the film.

 Principal photography on the film began on November 6, 2018.
 Filming took place in Cape Town and Johannesburg in South Africa.

 Release

 The Last Days of American Crime was released digitally by Netflix on June 5, 2020.
 It was the top-watched film on the service in its first weekend.